osmandapp/web/main/blog/2015-07-02-ios-1-11/index.md

 ## Trip recording

 In the new version, there&#39;s the ability to add new waypoints to track.
-While you record the track, you can add waypoints by making a long tap.
+While you record the track, you can add waypoints by making a long-tap.
 You can also add them to a newly-created track without recording.

 <table class="blogimage">
   <tr>